top of page

 Dermatology consultation

-What else you can do to reduce symptoms
+What else can you do to reduce symptoms

-Apply a Vagikool ice pack to the vulva to calm the burning after sex.
+• Apply a Vagikool ice pack to the vulva to calm the burning after sex.

 Sex positions